College of Graduate Studies

 - Cap and Gown

 - Outstanding University Debt

 A graduate student shall be enrolled during the term in which the degree is awarded unless all requirements have been completed by the last day to register.

-In addition to satisfying all degree requirements, a candidate for a degree must submit an Application for Graduation (found on our online forms page) at the beginning of the semester in which the degree is expected to be conferred.
-The deadline for submitting the application is the second Friday after classes begin.
+In addition to satisfying all degree requirements, a candidate for a degree must submit an Application for Graduation (found on our online forms page) during these specific dates for each semester: Summer - January 1st, Fall - June 1st, and Spring - September 1st.
 A graduate student shall be enrolled for a course approved by the graduate advisor during the term in which the degree is awarded unless all requirements have been completed by the last day to register for the term.

 You may apply NOW to graduate by completing the online form.

 Application for Graduation SPRING 2022 (PAST DEADLINE)

 *Certificate earners do not participate in the University commencement ceremony.
 Certificate students may attend the end of term activities that may be held in their respective College.